Go Back to Where You Came From

-Ali is also the author of The Domestic Crusaders—the first major play about Muslim Americans post-9/11— as well as the Peabody-nominated producer of the documentary series The Secret Life of Muslims.
-He was the lead researcher and author for the Center for American Progress’s seminal report “Fear Inc., Roots of the Islamophobia Network in America,” and served as a national correspondent for Al Jazeera America.
-There, Ali told stories of communities and individuals often marginalized or under-reported in mainstream media.
+Wajahat is also the author of The Domestic Crusaders—the first major play about Muslim-Americans in a post-9/11 world.
+He was the lead researcher and author for the Center for American Progress’s seminal report “Fear Inc., Roots of the Islamophobia Network in America,” and served as a national correspondent for Al Jazeera America, where he told stories about communities and individuals often marginalized or under-reported in mainstream media.

 “Everything was amazing!
-Waj and Jeff's sessions were great.
-We couldn’t have asked for better speakers on this topic.
+Waj was great.
+We couldn’t have asked for a better speaker.
 Lavin was a wonderful partner and I hope we can work together in the future.”UScellular Inclusion Summit

 “Wajahat was an outstanding speaker—one of the most engaging we have had in recent years.”Legal Aid at Work